ataylor89/diary/README.md

 I have long-term relationships with many people who are poor or homeless

 I have long-term relationships with over 20 people who are poor or homeless

+## Wednesday August 20, 2025

+Listen

+A doctor isn't someone who has a medical degree

+In America, every MD is fake

+A doctor is someone who helps the homeless

+I'm a real doctor

+I'm a CIA doctor

+Gina Haspel is my legal guardian

+I really help every person I meet, without exception